A-bv/Capstone-react/README.md

 # Little Lemon Restaurant

-Welcome to the Little Lemon Restaurant website!
-This project is a modern web application built using React.js, providing a seamless experience for customers to book reservations, explore daily specials, read testimonials, and learn more about our restaurant.
+This project is a modern web application built using React.js, providing customers a way to book reservations, explore daily specials, read testimonials, and learn more about the restaurant.

 ## Project Overview

-The Little Lemon Restaurant website is designed to showcase our menu, allow users to make reservations, and provide information about our restaurant.
+The Little Lemon Restaurant website is designed to showcase highlights, allow users to make reservations, and provide information about the restaurant.
 It includes:

 - **Home Page:** Featuring our daily specials and highlights.
 - **Booking Page:** A reservation form for customers to book a table.